seperman/deepdiff/docs/faq.rst

 **Answer**

 DeepDiff converts all datetimes into UTC.
 If a datetime is timezone naive, we assume it is in UTC too.
 That is different than what Python does.
 Python assumes your timezone naive datetime is in your local timezone.
+However, you can override it to any other time zone such as your :ref:`default_timezone_label`.

     >>> from deepdiff import DeepDiff
     >>> from datetime import datetime, timezone